qianqian121/nd013/project_traffic_sign/traffic-signs/writeup.md

 2) properly split training data into training and validation sets

 I achieved a high accuracy of 0.98 on the training set and validation set.
-I achieved an accuracy of close 0.90 on the test set. next, I'm planning to do more preprocessing on the training set to improve the accuracy. for example, balance the examples of each class, image argumentation, adjust training layers etc.
+I achieved an accuracy of close 0.90 on the test set. next, I'm planning to do more preprocessing on the training set to improve the accuracy. for example, balancing the examples of each class, image augmentation, adjusting training layers etc.

 ###Test a Model on New Images